-The cleanup might take quite a while, depending on how much data is selected for deletion:
+The cleanup might take quite a while, depending on how much data is selected for deletion.

 Click OK to remove the unneeded files.

-As in previous example, the removal process might take several minutes and the dialog will close automatically.
+As in the previous example, the removal process might take several minutes and the dialog will close automatically.

-As usual, the window will disappear automatically after the process is complete.
+Disk Cleanup window will disappear automatically after the process is complete.

 First, make sure your computer is working properly and you have no need for using System Restore.
 Restart your computer and verify everything is working fine.

-If Disk Cleanup window is not yet open, open Disk Properties, click Disk Cleanup and wait while the program calculates the space that can be freed by deleting temporary files.
+If the Disk Cleanup window is not yet open, open Disk Properties, click Disk Cleanup and wait while the program calculates the space that can be freed by deleting temporary files.

 In Windows Vista, make sure you use the Files from all users on this computer option in the prompt.

-In Windows 7 and 8, click the Clean up system files button first.
+In Windows 7, 8/8.1, and 10, click the Clean up system files button first.
 Windows XP and Vista users should move on to the next step.

 Now open the More Options tab.
-In the System Restore (in Windows XP) or System Restore and Shadow Copies section, click the Clean up... button.
+In the System Restore (in Windows XP) or System Restore and Shadow Copies section, click the Clean up button.

 NTFS compression has nearly no effect on performance while free disk space might increase noticeably.

-Select Properties from the menu.
+Choose Properties from the menu.